kescardoso/kescardoso/README.md

 🔭 **I’m currently working on:** my milestone project n.4, a Python-Django web app with Stripe checkout

-🌱 **I’m currently learning:** Django testing, and Cryptocurrency investment
+🌱 **I’m currently learning:** How to tend for a home garden and to invest in Cryptocurrency

 👯 **I’m looking to collaborate on:** an awesome Fintech and/or Cryptocurrency start-up or organization